Imsach/tiffin-service-crm/README.md

 ## 🔧 Configuration

 ### Backend Configuration
-- Database URL can be configured via environment variables
+The backend uses environment variables for configuration.
+Key settings include:

+- **Database**: PostgreSQL connection string
-- JWT secret key should be set for production
+- **Security**: JWT secret keys and session configuration
-- CORS is configured to allow frontend access
+- **CORS**: Allowed origins for frontend access
+- **Email**: SMTP settings for notifications (optional)
+- **Logging**: Log level and file configuration

 ### Frontend Configuration
 - API base URL is configured in `src/lib/api.js`
 - Update the backend URL if deploying to different domains
+- Environment-specific builds supported

+### Environment Files
+- `.env.example` - Template with all available options
+- `.env` - Your local configuration (not tracked in git)
+- Production deployments should use environment variables

 ## 📱 Usage